 6. House & Home, February 2012, Michael Graydon.

 9. Area Designs.

 I recently headed out to Vancouver to attend IDSwest 2013, and shoot Kristin Lehman's home (she's the star of CTV's Motive, watch for it in our April 2014 issue).
-I saw some great examples of design inspiration while I hit up my favourite shopping destinations, and discovered new restos.
+I saw some great examples of design inspiration while I visited some favourite shopping destinations with Nancy Riesco (she designed Kristin's apartment), and discovered new restos.

 Firepits have become a real trend, and there were two at IDSwest that captured that cosy, communal campfire vibe — indoors!

 The Monogram Dinner by Design at IDSwest featured some gorgeous tablescapes by West Coast designers (look for Kelly Deck's entry in my January editor's letter).
 This table by Sophie Burke looks pulled from a fairy tale and has a rustic Scandinavian look that's both modern and whimsical.